Trump Says Zelensky Ready For Russia Talks, Mineral Deal - UrduPoint

 Trump Says Zelensky Ready For Russia Talks, Mineral Deal

-Washington, (APP - UrduPoint / Pakistan Point News - 5th Mar, 2025) US President Donald Trump said Tuesday that Ukraine's leader Volodymyr Zelensky has told him Kyiv was ready for talks with Russia and finalization of a US minerals deal, days after a White House clash.
+Washington, (APP - UrduPoint / Pakistan Point News - 5th Mar, 2025) US President Donald Trump said Tuesday that Ukraine's leader Volodymyr Zelensky has told him Kyiv was ready for talks with Russia and the finalization of a US minerals deal, days after the pair's explosive White House meeting.

-Zelensky earlier Tuesday said he wanted to "make things right" with Trump after their jaw-dropping clash Friday.
+The dramatic collapse of Kyiv and Washington's wartime alliance has played out in the open since the televised dispute in the Oval Office last week, followed by Ukraine's top ally suspending crucial military aid.

+Zelensky has since sought to bring Trump back onside, posting on social media that their clash was "regrettable" and he wanted "to make things right".

+"Tell Trump that I expect him here with Putin and Zelensky," Lukashenko proposed to the three leaders in a video interview with US blogger Mario Nawfal, reported by state news agency Belta on Wednesday.

+"We are going to sit down and calmly make an accord," said Lukashenko, adding there had to be a deal with Zelensky "since a large part of Ukrainian society is with him".

-In the Oval Office, Vice President JD Vance accused Zelensky of being ungrateful for US assistance and Trump berated the wartime leader as not having "cards" to play.
+In the Oval Office on Friday, Vice President JD Vance accused Zelensky of being ungrateful for US assistance and Trump berated the wartime leader as not having "cards" to play.

 Zelensky left without signing an agreement pushed by Trump for the United States to secure control over Ukrainian mineral resources.